YidnekachewTefera/YidnekachewTefera/README.md

 ## Cloud & DevOps Engineer!
 ### I'm a highly motivated and results-oriented Cloud and DevOps engineer eager to leverage my skills and passion for automation to contribute to a dynamic team.
 I possess a strong foundation in cloud principles, DevOps methodologies, and scripting languages, and I'm chomping at the bit to learn and grow within a fast-paced environment.
 #### Here's a glimpse of what I bring to the table:

- • Experience with cloud platform AWS, Azure, and GCP
+-  Experience with cloud platform AWS, Azure, and GCP
- • Proficiency in Scripting Languages Python and Bash
+-  Proficiency in Scripting Languages Python and Bash
- • Working knowledge of Infrastructure as Code (IaC) tools like Terraform and Ansible
+-  Working knowledge of Infrastructure as Code (IaC) tools like Terraform and Ansible
- • Familiarity with DevOps methodologies CI/CD and Agile
+-  Familiarity with DevOps methodologies CI/CD and Agile
- • Strong problem-solving and analytical skills
+-  Strong problem-solving and analytical skills
- • Excellent communication and collaboration abilities I'm actively seeking a junior Cloud and DevOps engineer position where I can:
+-  Excellent communication and collaboration abilities

+**I'm actively seeking a junior Cloud and DevOps engineer position where I can:**

- • Apply my cloud and DevOps knowledge to real-world projects
+-  Apply my cloud and DevOps knowledge to real-world projects
- • Contribute to the automation and optimization of IT processes
+-  Contribute to the automation and optimization of IT processes
- • Collaborate with experienced engineers to expand my skillset
+-  Collaborate with experienced engineers to expand my skillset
- • Learn and grow within a supportive and encouraging environment If you're looking for a talented and eager junior Cloud and DevOps engineer to join your team, I'd love to connect!
+-  Learn and grow within a supportive and encouraging environment

+If you're looking for a talented and eager junior Cloud and DevOps engineer to join your team, I'd love to connect!
 #devops #cloudcomputing #automation #infrastructureascode #juniorengineer
 Feel free to reach out and connect with me!